seriouslysean/usage--web-qa/README.md

 # Web QA Usage

+Web QA Usage is an example app to showcase how various End to End testing frameworks can be used.
+It currently supports Cypress, TestCafe and Playwright.
+[The test app is currently live on GitHub pages.](https://seriouslysean.github.io/web-qa-usage/#/).

 ## Building & Running

 Pull this repo down locally and run `npm ci` to install the dependencies.